-Communicating with your teen is challenging.
+Communicating and talking with your teen is challenging.
 Do you think that your teen speaks a different language and you struggle to understand why they do some of the things they do.
 Communicating with your teen Orlando, can be a struggle and feels like an uphill battle.
 Teens are at times impulsive, entitled or down right disobedient.
 Maybe they are sending you a message but have a hard time articulating it.
 Why don’t we as the parents unlock the key to teens and learn their language so we can help not only ourselves but them as well navigate during this hard time of adolescent development.

 - Don’t do the “lecture” with your teen.
 Engage in a real conversation.
 When parents start to lecture you better believe your teen has tuned you out.
 Try having a discussion that is two way.
 They feel part of instead of talked down to.

 - Don’t attack your teen.
 Don’t start off the conversation accusing your teen.
 You will engage in a never ending battle.
 They will become instantly defensive.